Jagdish-1999/clone-app/README.md

 3. Tailwind CSS
 4. Context API for now

-This is mock data used in this app
+Mock data used in this app